dergus/boilx/README.md

 BoilX can generate new project from any remote git repository or local folder with files.
 But in order to use it's full-power a `boilx.yml` should exist at template root.
 Boilx file consists of following sections:
+- `version` - schema version in SemVer format.
+BoilX will check this version with its own version and err out if major versions do not match.
 - `source_path` - path to a directory with template files, relative to `boilx` file, default is template root directory
 - `params` - a list of parameters that can be used for rendering template files or deciding which files to generate.
 User will be interactively presented with this params to provide values.
 - `path_rules` - contains rules for conditional file generation.
 If a path is in one of rules it will be generated only if the latest rule it is in is true.
+- `commands` - custom shell commands to run on different stages of project initialization.
+Commands rendered using golang template engine and have access to all `params` values.

 Below is an example of a complete `boilx` file with comments:
 ```yaml